data-engineering-helpers/ks-cheat-sheets/data-catalogs/boringcatalog/README.md

 uv venv
 ```

-* Install the BoringCatalog Python module (as well as a few other utilities)
+* Install the Boring-Catalog Python module (as well as a few other utilities)
   * With a standard Python environment:
 ```bash
 pip install -U pyiceberg duckdb polars boringcatalog